 - Arrange your International Debit/Credit card.

-- Collect all your important documents and their photocopies, to take along with you in Poland.
+- Collect all your important documents and their photocopies, to take along with you to Poland.

 - Confirm the things from your Pre-departure checklist.

-If you are planning to go to universities in February intake in Poland 2021, here is a complete guide for you.
-Where to start from, When to apply for February 2021 intake in Poland, and all about last dates to apply this intake in Poland.
+If you are planning to go to universities in the February intake in Poland 2024, here is a complete guide for you.
+Where to start, When to apply for February 2024 intake in Poland, and all about the last dates to apply for this intake in Poland.

-- Most of institutions have a policy of first come first served, so you need to start your application process early.
-Keep in mind the deadlines for February 2021 intake and start your preparation accordingly.
+- Most institutions have a policy of first come first served, so you need to start your application process early.
+Keep in mind the deadlines for February 2024 intake and start your preparation accordingly.

 - Start your preparation for required standardized tests like IELTS, TOEFL GMAT, GRE, and SAT, before two months.
 Take exams according to your university requirements.